Elements (miniseries): Plot

 Finn and Jake journey to the transformed Slime Kingdom to retrieve Slime Princess' crown for her jewel.
-They run into Lumpy Space Princess (voiced by Ward), who is attending Slime Princess's roller skating party.
+They run into Lumpy Space Princess (voiced by Pendleton Ward), who is attending Slime Princess's roller skating party.
 The winners of the skating competition get absorbed into Slime Princess's whole being while the losers are caged up.
 Finn, Jake and Lumpy Space Princess enter, but lose, only to learn that by losing they still get absorbed.
 While Finn manages to grab the crown, Jake gets fully absorbed into Slime Princess, forcing Lumpy Space Princess to save Finn.
 Finn and Lumpy Space Princess flee and, along with Gunter the penguin, they journey to a radically altered Fire Kingdom to locate Flame Princess and her crown.
 The group finds the monarch—who has turned into a mighty dragon—in the bowels of the kingdom.
 When Flame Princess swallows the jewel necessary to save Ooo, Finn gives into his violence and begins attacking her, which transforms him into a fire person.
 Lumpy Space Princess, angered by the violence, yells at everyone to stop their fighting.
 The kingdom misinterprets her anger and decide to start a war with the Candy Kingdom.

 Lumpy Space Princess chases after Finn and attempts to turn him back to normal, but to no avail; the Fire Kingdom citizens then start to fight the inhabitants of the Candy Kingdom.
 In a last ditch effort to save the world, Lumpy Space Princess reaches out to Finn's "hero heart," which reminds him of happiness, returning him to normal.
 Finn collects the jewels necessary to revert the world and gives them to Betty, but she betrays him and leaves him behind.
 Betty reveals that she wants to use the jewels to go back in time and stop Simon from transforming into Ice King.
 Ice King, oblivious to her plans, accidentally ruins her spell, causing her to get transported to Mars.
 Meanwhile, Lumpy Space Princess rescues Finn from the candy inhabitants as Princess Bubblegum begins to convert the rest of Ooo into candy.
 Finn realizes that throughout this ordeal, Lumpy Space Princess has yet to be converted by elemental magic.
 He speculates that her immunity means that she is, in effect, the anti-elemental.
 After Ice King arrives with the gems, Lumpy Space Princess taps into her anti-elemental powers and transforms Ooo back to normal.
-However, Jake now has five eyes and looks like his shape-shifter parent.
-Finn tells him that they'll find a way no matter what to fix everything, while Jake nervously laughs as he seems to not be aware of his true form.
+However, Jake now has five eyes and looks like his blue shape-shifter parent.
+Finn tells him that they'll find a way no matter what to fix everything and Jake embraces him, seeming to not be aware of his true form.